aiddata/geo-cnn/settings_readme.md

 ### source_predict
 Settings for generating CNN predictions using source locations (CSV containg lon/lat)

--source: absolute path to source file
+- source: absolute path to source file
--imagery_year: imagery year to use
+- imagery_year: imagery year to use

 NTL fields below are the same as in static block and are used to include NTL values with prediction outputs for comparison/analysis.
--ntl_type
+- ntl_type
--ntl_year
+- ntl_year
--ntl_calibrated
+- ntl_calibrated
--ntl_dim
+- ntl_dim

 ### survey_predict